 Place your finger over the opening of the glass ball and shake it well.
 The alcohol cleans the inside surface of the ball, enabling the paint to stick where you want it to.
 The paint won't adhere if the interior has residue from the manufacture of the ball.

-Place the acrylic paint bottle up to the opening of the glass ball at the top of the ornament.
+Place the acrylic craft paint bottle up to the opening of the glass ball at the top of the ornament.
 Squirt three or four drops of the paint into the ball.
 Rotate or tilt the ball slowly so the paint flows over the area you desire.

 Put the glass ball in the empty egg carton for about five minutes.

 Pick up the glass ball and rotate, tilt or move it a quarter turn every 5 or 10 minutes.
 This allows any excess paint to cover any bare spots so that the entire surface of the inside of the ornament is covered.

 Pour out any excess paint once the ball looks the way you want it to look.